Push API tutorial 3: Use batch updates to manage complex secured content

 1900

 item.
-As explained in the example in step 3:-
+As explained in step 2:-

 The only allowed users are Erin, Grace, Henry, and yourself.